hamrel-cxu/Invertible-Graph-Neural-Network-iGNN/README.md

 ## Demo
+- Please see this [Jupyter notebook] regarding simulated results.
-- Please see this [Jupyter notebook](https://github.com/hamrel-cxu/SVI-NN-training/blob/main/real_data_OGB.ipynb) for applying our `SVI` technique on one of the large-scale graph prediction task from the [Open Graph Benchmark](https://ogb.stanford.edu/).
+- Please see this [Jupyter notebook] regarding real-data experiments.

 ## Detailed Documentation
 - Note, detailed documentation and complete code will be released upon publication.
 The current paper is under review by NeurIPS 2022